 Schwarzenegger, for now, had won.
 But both the Santoses and San Diego prosecutors were not giving up.

-They succeeded in changing the state law, which now requires California governors to give victims and prosecutors at least 10 days of notice before issuing clemency.
-That will ensure Luis Santos’ case isn’t repeated, but it won’t keep Esteban Nunez from being released.
+They succeeded in changing the state law, which now requires California governors to give victims and prosecutors at least 10 days notice before issuing clemency.
+That will ensure Luis Santos' case isn't repeated, but it did not stop Esteban Nunez from being released.

-While the Santos family will next petition the state Supreme Court, they know time is running out.
+Even so, the Santos family will petition the state Supreme Court.

-“Esteban is going to be out before we get to the Supreme Court,” Solarno conceded.
-“Now we want an acknowledgment that the family’s rights were taken from them, that they should have been heard, and that from this day forward your case is setting precedent that other victims are going to be heard.”
+"Now we want an acknowledgment that the family's rights were taken from them, that they should have been heard," Salarno said.
+"And that from this day forward your case is setting precedent that other victims are going to be heard."

-Arnold Schwarzenegger did not respond to CNN’s requests for a formal interview, but when questioned by CNN at the “Terminator Genysis” premiere in June, he would not speak about the case.
+Schwarzenegger did not respond to CNN's requests for a formal interview, but when questioned by CNN at the "Terminator Genisys" premiere in June, he would not speak about the case.

 "Since we're here today for the movie promotion, we talk movies," he said.

 "That's the type of person he is," said Fred Santos.
 "He thinks somebody being murdered -- it's news that is below his status."

 "I get their pain," Fabian Nunez said, adding that his attempt to reach out to the Santos family wasn't accepted.
 "I get to see my son, they don't get to see theirs ... but I make no apologies for fighting for justice for my son."